raygun101/MarkupKit/README.md

 MarkupKit requires either iOS 9 or later or tvOS 10 or later.
 The latest release can be downloaded [here](https://github.com/gk-brown/MarkupKit/releases).
 It is also available via [CocoaPods](https://cocoapods.org/pods/MarkupKit).

-For additional information and examples, see the [wiki](https://github.com/gk-brown/MarkupKit/wiki).
+Many code samples are included in the [project workspace](https://github.com/gk-brown/MarkupKit/archive/master.zip).
+For additional information and examples, including a "getting started" tutorial, see the [wiki](https://github.com/gk-brown/MarkupKit/wiki).

 _Feedback is welcome and encouraged.
 Please feel free to [contact me](mailto:gk_brown@icloud.com?subject=MarkupKit) with any questions, comments, or suggestions.
 Also, if you like using MarkupKit, please consider [starring](https://github.com/gk-brown/MarkupKit/stargazers) it!_